 7. Lending Club

-Lending Club is one of the few online loan companies that offers personal and business loans.
+Lending Club (see our review) is one of the few online loan companies that offers personal and business loans.
 While both can be used to fund your eBay business, their terms differ.
 Lending Club’s personal loans run from $1K to $40K, carry an APR between approximately 6% and 36%, and require no collateral; business loans range from $5K to $300K, have an APR from 8% to 32%, and are secured by a personal guarantee and, sometimes, a blanket lien.
 To get a business loan from Lending Club, you must have been in business for at least two years.
 Lending Club also offers a business line of credit, with terms similar to their business loans.